PayPal

 Billing agreement

 A billing agreement is a contract between the customer and your platform.
-It permits you to withdraw funds from their account in the future, eliminating the need for them to log into their PayPal account for each subsequent transaction.
-This streamlines the payment process, ensuring seamless transactions without additional sign-ins.
+It permits you to withdraw funds from their account in the future, eliminating the need for them to log into their PayPal account for each follow-up transaction.
+The resulting token is especially useful for Merchant Initiated Transactions (MITs) in subscription models, allowing automatic recurring billing without requiring the customer’s presence on the site.

-It is recommended to consult the official PayPal documentation Reference for comprehensive understanding and guidance.
+PayPal documentation Reference for comprehensive understanding and guidance.

 Create payment token

-To create a payment token via Solidgate, initiate a billing agreement with PayPal that returns a token following a successful customer’s approve, set the amount to 0 .
+To create a payment token via Solidgate, initiate a billing agreement with PayPal that returns a token following a successful customer approval.
+Set the amount to 0 .
+This token can be used for follow-up charges.

 1